DivyanshKushwaha/Pizza-Sales-Dashboard/README.md

 ## Steps followed

 ### Step 1
-- Importing the dataset in MySQL Database.
+- Importing the dataset in MySQL Database with table data import wizard.
 - Writing queries for the calculation of requirements to build dashboard and helps to solve the problem statement.

 ### Step 2